binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 ### On `dev.local`

-Setting up `dev.local` is much easier, since Android Studio and the SDk are all we need to connect to out shiny new remote emulator.
+Setting up `dev.local` is much easier, since Android Studio and the SDK are all we need to connect to out shiny new remote emulator.

 Fire up a terminal (the one embedded in Studio is just fine) and type